coffee-cup/sdaml-website/README.md

 ## Development 🚀

 1. Clone repo
-2. `npm install` to intall all dependencies
+2. `npm install` to install all dependencies
 3. `npm run start` to watch for changes and start a dev server on [localhost:8080](http://localhost:8080)
 4. `npm run build` to minify/uglify for production